tiangolo/latest-changes/README.md

 >
 > * ✨ Add support for Jinja2 templates for latest changes messages.
 PR [#23](https://github.com/tiangolo/latest-changes/pull/23) by [@tiangolo](https://github.com/tiangolo).

-You can configure the labels and headers used in the GitHub Action `labels` workflow configuration.
+You can configure the labels and headers used in the GitHub Action `labels` workflow configuration, and you can configure the header prefix, by default `#### `.

-It takes a JSON array of JSON objects that contain a key `label` with the label you would add to each PR, and a key `header` with the header text that should be added to the release notes for that label.

-The order is important, the first label from the list that is found in your PR is the one that will be used.
-So, if you have a PR that has both labels `feature` and `bug`, if you use the default configuration, it will show up in the section for features as that comes first, if you want it to show up in the section for bugs you would need to change the order of the list of this configuration to have `bug` first.

-Note that this JSON has to be passed as a string because that's the only thing that GitHub Actions support for configurations.

-See the example below in the configuration section.
+Read more about it in the section about configuration.

 ## Existing PRs - Running Manually